ahmedmabdi/Docker-Learning/README.md

 - Using **VS Code** as the main development environment.
 - Structuring projects for maintainability:
   - `app/` for source code.
-  - `static/` for images, CSS, and JS.
-  - `templates/` for HTML pages.
   - `Dockerfile` and `docker-compose.yml` in root.
 - Using Git for version control.

 ---

 ## Assignment Details
-**Module**: Docker Learning — CodeCode
+- **Module**: Docker — CoderCo
-**Task**: Building a Multi-Container Application **Challenge Name**: CoderCo Containers Challenge
+- **Task**: Building a Multi-Container Application
+- **Challenge Name**: CoderCo Containers Challenge
-**Key Requirements**:
+- **Key Requirements**:
-Create a multi-container application that consists of a simple Python Flask web application and a Redis database.
+  - Create a multi-container application that consists of a simple Python Flask web application and a Redis database.
 The Flask      application should use Redis to store and retrieve data.
 **Bonus**:
--Persistent Storage for Redis: Configure Redis to use a volume to persist its data.
+  - Persistent Storage for Redis: Configure Redis to use a volume to persist its data.
--Environment Variables: Modify the Flask application to read Redis connection details from environment variables and update the docker-compose.yml accordingly.
+  - Environment Variables: Modify the Flask application to read Redis connection details from environment variables and update the docker-compose.yml accordingly.
 ---

 ## The CodeCode Challenge — **Water Issues Kenya** Project